open-telemetry/opentelemetry.io/content/en/docs/java/manual_instrumentation.md

 tracerProvider.addSpanProcessor(batchSpansProcessor);
 ```

-A varitey of configuration parameters can also be specified:
+You can also specify a variety of configuration parameters:

 ```java
 BatchSpanProcessor batchSpansProcessor =